No Mercy (2008)

-The 2008 No Mercy was the 11th No Mercy professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on October 5, 2008, at the Rose Garden in Portland, Oregon.
-It is one of only two WWE pay-per-view events to be held in the state of Oregon, the other being Unforgiven in 2004.
+The 2008 No Mercy was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 11th No Mercy and took place on October 5, 2008, at the Rose Garden in Portland, Oregon, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+It is one of only two WWE PPV events to be held in the U.S. state of Oregon, the other being Unforgiven in 2004.
 No Mercy was replaced by Hell in a Cell in 2009; however, after eight years, No Mercy was reinstated in 2016.

 Eight professional wrestling matches were scheduled on the event's card, which featured a supercard, a scheduling of more than one main event.
 The first featured wrestlers from the Raw brand, in which defending World Heavyweight Champion Chris Jericho defeated Shawn Michaels in a ladder match.
 The other main event featured wrestlers from the SmackDown brand, in which defending WWE Champion Triple H defeated challenger Jeff Hardy in a standard wrestling match.
 Three featured bouts were scheduled on the undercard.
 In a standard wrestling match between wrestlers from the Raw brand, Batista defeated John "Bradshaw" Layfield (JBL) to become the number one contender for the World Heavyweight Championship.
 The second was a standard match between wrestlers from the SmackDown brand in which the Big Show defeated The Undertaker.
 The third was the predominant match from the ECW brand, a standard match for the ECW Championship, in which the champion Matt Hardy defeated Mark Henry.

 The event had an approximate attendance of 10,000.
 When the event was released on DVD, it reached a peak position of second on Billboards Recreational Sports DVD Sales Chart.
 The event received 261,000 pay-per-view buys, less than the previous year's event.
 It was also the first No Mercy PPV broadcast in high definition.

 Production

 Background

-The event was held at the Rose Garden in Portland, Oregon.
+The 11th No Mercy was held at the Rose Garden in Portland, Oregon.

-No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
+No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion.
-The 2008 event was the 11th No Mercy and was held on October 5 at the Rose Garden in Portland, Oregon.
-It featured wrestlers from the Raw, SmackDown, and ECW brands.
+The 11th event was held on October 5, 2008, at the Rose Garden in Portland, Oregon and featured wrestlers from the Raw, SmackDown, and ECW brands.